Justin-Insight/whistlersrun.com/content/_index.md

 our_facility_block:
   enabled: true
   heading: Our facility
+  body: >-
-  body: "With a state-of-the-art equestrian barn and on-site safety features and amenities, you can feel good about the quality of life of each animal in our care.
-Whistler’s Run visitors and boarders love our:"
+    <p>With a state-of-the-art equestrian barn and on-site safety features and amenities, you can feel good about the quality of life of each animal in our care.
+Whistler’s Run visitors and boarders love our:</p>
   features:
     - feature: Heated barn
       icon: /uploads/horse-white.svg